Sinéad Crowley: Personal life

 Crowley is a fluent Irish speaker from Walkinstown in Dublin.
 She attended Dublin City University and University College Dublin and received a bachelor's degree in communication and media studies.
 She also received a master's degree in women's studies.
 Crowley is married to Andrew Phelan, who works for the Irish Independent, and has two sons.

 Awards and nominations

 Crowley has published three crime novels, Can Anybody Help Me?
 (2014), Are You Watching Me?
 (2015) and One Bad Turn (2017) in the novel series DS Claire Boyle.
 All three novels were shortlisted for the Irish Book Awards.
-She is now working on her fourth novel.
+In 2022, she published a fourth novel, The Belladonna Maze.